Why we do what we do

 Additionally, in the months after the storm, the CareFUND helped team members to get their lives back on their feet by covering the cost to repair structural damage to homes, assisting with the down payment for new vehicles, and paying the cost of a deposit on a new apartment for team members who were displaced.

-HHS’ founder, Jim Spry, in collaboration with a small group of families, established the Loralee Foundation, an area nonprofit located in Dripping Springs, Texas that is dedicated to making a positive impact on the community through charitable acts and services.
-The group of families donated property to build the Loralee Foundation Ranch, which includes a dining hall, cabins, sporting areas, walking trails, horses, petting zoo, and picnic areas.
-The ranch serves as a cost-free place for the community and organizations to have a safe and secure environment to host events.
-Groups such as Helping Hands Home, The Settlement Home for Children, Burke Center for Youth, and Texas Baptist Children’s Home regularly come to the ranch to enjoy the many activities offered.
+HHS’ founders, Jim and Kay Spry, established the Loralee Foundation, an area nonprofit located in Dripping Springs, Texas that is dedicated to making a positive impact on the community through charitable acts and services.
+They donated property to build the Loralee Foundation Ranch, which includes a dining hall, cabins, sporting areas, walking trails, horses, petting zoo, and picnic areas.
+The ranch serves as a rent-free property that supports partner charity functions.
+Groups such as Austin Angels, Helping Hands Home, The Settlement Home for Children, Burke Center for Youth, and Texas Baptist Children’s Home regularly come to the ranch to enjoy the many activities offered.

 Casa de Miel